Crypto Theft Surges by 80 Percent in First Seven Months of 2024

 Last year, 30 percent of the transaction volume of stolen funds was accounted for by Bitcoin.
 So far this year, Bitcoin made up 40 percent of the transaction volume.

-Chainalysis said that centralized services are being increasingly targeted by hackers to steal crypto assets.
+Centralized services are being increasingly targeted by hackers to steal crypto assets, according to Chainalysis.
 It cited the hack of Japanese crypto platform DMM Bitcoin on May 31.
 More than 4,500 bitcoins were illegally transferred from the company’s official wallet, leading to losses of about $305 million.

-“Crypto thieves seem to be returning to their roots and targeting centralized exchanges again after four years focused on their decentralized counterparts, which typically do not trade bitcoin,” said the report.
+“Crypto thieves seem to be returning to their roots and targeting centralized exchanges again after four years focused on their decentralized counterparts, which typically do not trade bitcoin,” the report reads.

-Attackers, including those from North Korea, are making use of social engineering tactics, like applying for IT jobs, to infiltrate centralized exchanges and steal assets, it noted.
+Attackers, including those from North Korea, are making use of social engineering tactics, such as applying for IT jobs, to infiltrate centralized exchanges and steal assets, according to the report.

 Biggest Ransomware Year

-According to the Chainalysis report, ransomware crypto payments totaled nearly $460 million in the January–June period, up two percent from the same period in 2023.
-This year is “on track to be the highest-grossing ransomware year yet,” it said.
-The existing record in ransomware payments was set last year with more than a billion dollars paid in ransoms.
+According to the Chainalysis report, ransomware crypto payments totaled nearly $460 million in the January-to-June period, a 2 percent increase over the same period in 2023.
+This year is “on track to be the highest-grossing ransomware year yet,” the report states.
+The existing record in ransomware payments was set last year with more than 1 billion dollars paid in ransoms.

 High-profile payments are happening despite significant law enforcement actions, Chainalysis noted.